• Skip to primary navigation

 Turn off heat, pour the bitter leaf into a sieve and run it over with cold water.
 Rinse a few times.

-Transfer back to pot SS a lot of water and some ½ a teaspoon of potash or baking soda.
+Transfer back to pot SS a lot of water and some 1/2 a tsp of potash or baking soda.
 Bring to boil again and allow to boil for another 30mins.
 Turn off hear and pear process above.

 Store or use immediately.